 - If you struggle to sleep, try adding some lavender essential oil to your facial steamer and inhale the steam for a few minutes before going to bed.
 That should really help.

-It is a no brainer.
+It is a no-brainer.
 The benefits of steaming your face are really worth it.
 However, please be careful.
 Don’t go overboard.
-Feel free to tell us about your face steaming results or your routine.
-We would be glad to hear about it.
+Feel free to tell us about your face steaming results or the routine you like.

 In the meantime, be awesome.